-This complementary arrangement of excitation and inhibition is also consistent with extracellular recording studies in cat V1 (Tolhurst and Dean, 1990, 1987; Heggelund, 1986, 1981; Palmer and Davis, 1981; Glezer et al., 1982, 1980).
+This complementary arrangement of excitation and inhibition is also consistent with extracellular recording studies in cat V1 (Tolhurst and Dean, 1990; Tolhurst and Dean, 1987; Heggelund, 1986; Glezer et al., 1982; Heggelund, 1981; Palmer and Davis, 1981; Glezer et al., 1980).
 A similar push-pull arrangement might also be used by ganglion cells to integrate bipolar signals (Gaudiano, 1992).

 For reasons of simplicity we assume that both the excitation and the inhibition are contributed by feed-forward connections.
-In this we differ from a number of recent models that consider intracortical feedback crucial in sharpening the selectivity conferred by the inputs from the lateral geniculate nucleus (Ben-Yishai et al., 1995; Somers et al., 1995; Suarez et al., 1995).
+In this we differ from a number of recent models that consider intracortical feedback crucial in sharpening the selectivity conferred by the inputs from the lateral geniculate nucleus (see also Carandini and Ringach, 1997; Ben-Yishai et al., 1995; Douglas et al., 1995; Somers et al., 1995; Suarez et al., 1995).
 While the feed-forward view is supported by recent evidence (Ferster et al., 1996; Reid and Alonso, 1995), the linear model should not necessarily be identified with a feed-forward arrangement inputs.
 A linear receptive field could, in principle, be constructed with pure feed-forward connections, pure feed-back connections, or a combination of feed-forward and feedback.